 Insurance companies calculate premiums based on how much of a risk they think you’ll be to insure, and the specifics of an at-fault accident will matter when they’re figuring out your new rates.

-Still, the costs could be significant — one report found costs could increase as much at 41% after just one claim.
+Still, the costs could be significant — one major carrier found that costs increased by an average of 28% after an at-fault claim.
 So you could potentially be looking at a rate increase that would cost you hundreds more per year.

 That means that, after a certain amount of time has passed, an accident will “fall off” your record, and won’t be a factor in your insurance premiums any longer, as long as you’ve kept a clean driving record in the time since the accident.